khoirulhudaa/frameworkV/docs/getStarted.md

 # The Introduction <PackageOpenIcon className='icon' />

 Welcome to the CSS Framework documentation - Valclass!
-This website will give you an introduction to 90% of Valclass concepts that might encourage you to use it every day.
+This website will give you an introduction to 90% of Valclass concepts that might encourage you to use it every day

 ## Getting Started